zhong-yy/GraPly/README.md

 ```
 The 'field_flag' can be 'g' or 'ggt'.
 If 'g' is used, the gravity field will be calculated; if 'ggt' is used, the gravity gradient tensor field will be calculated.

 The 'model_file' is a file containing descriptions about polyhedrons.
+The format for the model file is
 ```
 First line: <Number of polyhedrons n>
 Following lines: <Description of polyhedron 0>